+The Planetary Health pre-clinical elective featured speaker Dr. Joshua Wortzel, highlighting his research on the impacts of climate change and extreme weather events on mental health, both in the community and within the medical field.

-8. Does your medical school curriculum address the relationships between health, individual patient food and water security, ecosystem health, and climate change?
+1.8.
+Does your medical school curriculum address the relationships between health, individual patient food and water security, ecosystem health, and climate change?

-- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

-Score explanation: As part of the first-year course Health Systems Science, the lecture "Introduction to Environmental Health Factors" discusses the plethora of climate change impacts including effects on crops, livestock and fisheries over two slides.
-A small group assignment in the same course requires students to present on an assigned environmental health topic, the majority of which involve the relationships presented above.
-The lecture "Planetary Health" given during first-year discusses how the continued degradation of natural systems, including land use changes, water scarcity, and changing food systems, both from climate change and individual behaviors, affect health.

-9. Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults?

 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
+0 This topic was not covered.
+Score explanation: As part of the first-year course Health Systems Science, the lecture "Planetary Health" given during first-year discusses how the continued degradation of natural systems, including land use changes, water scarcity, and changing food systems, both from climate change and individual behaviors, impact health.

+1.9.
+Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults?

+3 This topic was explored in depth by the core curriculum.
+2 This topic was briefly covered in the core curriculum.

+1 This topic was covered in elective coursework. --- --

-0 ) This topic was not covered.
+0 This topic was not covered.

 Score Explanation: As part of the required first-year course Health Systems Science, the lecture "Occupational Health and Climate Change" has one slide that reveals populations in which climate change worsens existing socioeconomic inequities.
 The slide lists people with low-incomes, people belonging to minority groups, immigrants, women, children, older adults, individuals with chronic disease and/or disabilities without going into further detail about each group.
-The lecture "Introduction to Environmental Health Factors" also has one slide that discusses how children are unequally burdened by environmental factors, where 25% of childhood deaths are due to preventable environmental factors including infectious and respiratory diseases.
 The lecture "Planetary Health" given during first-year discussed how climate justice equals social justice by showing how warmer temperatures will disproportionately affect those of low SES, especially people experiencing homelessness.
+This lecture also details how US islands in the Caribbean and Pacific are particularly vulnerable to climate change and lists both recent impacts and downstream effects of specific climate change outcomes such as increased water temperatures, sea level rise, increased intensity of tropical storms, and changing precipitation.
+The lecture goes on to explain that US territories do not have equal access to climate change relief funding that aids the states after natural disasters.

-10. Does your medical school curriculum address the unequal regional health impacts of climate change globally?
-3 This topic was explored in depth by the core curriculum.
+1.10.
+Does your medical school curriculum address the unequal regional health impacts of climate change globally?

-- 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - This topic was not covered.
+- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.